-His clinical and research interests have focused on the health care needs of underserved populations.
-While at Harvard, Rogers helped to launch the Center for Surgery and Public Health, whose mission is to understand the nature, quality and utilization of surgical care nationally and internationally.
+Selwyn Rogers is a widely respected surgeon and public health expert whose clinical and research interests focus on understanding the health care needs of underserved populations.
 He has published numerous articles relating to health disparities and the impact of race and ethnicity on surgical outcomes.